-C{DGT} (nmol mL-1 or ng mL-1) is the time averaged concentration of analyte in the deployment medium measured by DGT.
+C{DGT} (nmol mL-1 or ng mL-1) is the time-averaged concentration of analyte in the deployment medium measured by DGT.
 M (nmol or ng) is the mass of analyte accumulated in the binding layer.
 It is obtained from the analysis (see below) Δ_g (also known as δ_g) (0.094 cm) is the total thickness of the materials in the diffusion layer (diffusive gel and filter membrane).
-D^{mdl} (cm2 s-1) is the diffusion coefficient of analyte in the material diffusion layer (diffusive gel and filter membrane) for the deployment temperature (see diffusion coefficients).
+D^{mdl} (cm2 s-1) is the diffusion coefficient of analyte in the material diffusion layer for the deployment temperature (see diffusion coefficients).